TrevorBuchanan/AgAIDResearch/README.md

 ## Project Progress Summary:
 * 06/10/2024 - Familiarization with data and begin to parse
-* 06/11/2024 - Continue to parse data and begin create visualizations for it
+* 06/11/2024 - Continue to parse data and begin creating visualizations for it
 * 06/12/2024 - Expand and refine visualizations and interpolate between missing data with multiple techniques depending on the data type (e.i. vi and temperature have very different trajectory paths, so the same interpolation cannot be used for both.
-Furthermore, some information can be filled from other IoT units at the site, and other online resources such as weather data)
+Furthermore, some information can be filled from other IoT units at the site and other online resources such as weather data)
 * 06/13/2024 - Refactor and begin to use time series learning models
 * 06/14/2024 - Apply uni-variate time series learning models and work on setting
 * effective parameters for best results
 * 06/17/2024 - Attempt to refine parameters of LSTM models and add a stacked LSTM
 * 06/18/2024 - Run training tests to refine parameters and training strategy
 * 06/20/2024 - Fix issues:
-  * Have training data a testing data be separate between all executions (consistent training batch and testing batch)
+  * Have training data a testing data be separated between all executions (consistent training batch and testing batch)
   * Refactor for organization and clarity
   * Complete all unfinished TODO comments